 "Name one."

 "You yourself admit," I said warmly, "that you were incredulous, and shook your head when your guide asserted that the bottom of the ocean might be as porous as a sieve, and still hold water.
-A fountain cannot rise above its source."
+A fountain can not rise above its source."

 "It often does, however," he replied.

 "I do not believe you," I said boldly.
-"And, furthermore, I assert that you might as reasonably ask me to believe that I can see my own brain as to accept your fiction regarding the production of light, miles below the surface of the earth."
+"And, furthermore, I assert that you might as reasonably ask me to believe that I can see my own brain, as to accept your fiction regarding the production of light, miles below the surface of the earth."
 "I can make your brain visible to you, and if you dare to accompany me, I will carry you beneath the surface of the earth and prove my other statement," he said.
 "Come!"
 He arose and grasped my arm.
-The old man accompanied his word "come" by rising from his chair, and then with a display of strength quite out of proportion to his age he grasped my wrist and drew me toward the door.
-Realizing at once that he intended I should accompany him into the night, I protested, saying that I was quite unprepared.
-"My hat, at least," I insisted, as he made no recognition of my first demur.
+I hesitated.

+179

+"You confess that you fear the journey."

+I made no reply.